 The cookie baked for 10 minutes.
 Way faster than a cake.
 I can see I’ll be making more of these for sure.

-Once cookie has completely cooled turn pan over and cookie will release easily with the parchment on the bottom.
+Once the cookie has completely cooled turn pan over and the cookie will release easily with the parchment on the bottom.
 Place on Wire rack and be sure it’s no longer warm before you decorate it.